-Recently, Russian news agency Interfax reported that Gazprom Group recorded a net loss of $12.89 billion (equivalent to 1,076 trillion rubles) in 2024.
-This is a sharp decline compared to the profit of $8.3 billion in 2023.
+Recently, Russian news agency Interfax reported that Gazprom Group recorded a net loss of 12.89 billion USD (equivalent to 1,076 trillion Rubles) in 2024.
+This is a sharp decline compared to the profit of 8.3 billion USD in 2023.

-The sharp decline in shares of Gazprom Neft - Gazprom's oil subsidiary - was the main reason for the corporation's net loss.
+The sharp drop in shares of Gazprom Neft - Gazprom's oil subsidiary - was the main reason for the group's net loss.

 In addition, the Russian oil and gas giant was also heavily affected by Western sanctions after Moscow launched a special military operation in Ukraine in February 2022.
 The sanctions caused a serious decline in revenue from European customers.

-Gazprom is expected to publish financial statements according to international standards by the end of April 2025, but experts predict that the results will not be positive.
+Gazprom is expected to publish financial reports according to international standards by the end of April 2025, but experts predict the results will not be positive.

 Before 2022, Gazprom was the largest gas supplier to Europe.
 However, since February 2022, the continent has gradually eliminated supplies from Russia and "befriended" other partners.